 |Carpal tunnel syndrome||This is the most severe type of injury whereby the person has continuing bilateral disability and can no longer work in most cases.||£20,560 to £21,700|

-If you have suffered any type of injury that is not listed in the table above, you will still be able to make a claim.
-All you need to do is give us a call and we will explain the average settlements for carpal tunnel syndrome for the sorts of injuries you have sustained.
-You can find our contact information at the end of the guide.
+If you have suffered an injury that is not listed in the table above, you will still be able to make a claim.
+All you need to do is give us a call, and we will explain the average settlements for carpal tunnel syndrome for the sorts of injuries you have sustained.
+You can find our contact information to enquire about carpal tunnel syndrome claims at the end of the guide.

 One of the key features of our service is our No Win No Fee approach.
-There are a lot of companies that claim to be No Win, No Fee, but when it comes to it, they implement hidden fees and charges.
-This is not the case when you make a claim with Accident Claims UK.
+Many companies claim to be No Win No Fee, but when it comes to it, they implement hidden fees.
+This is not the case when you claim with Accident Claims UK.
 When we say No Win, No Fee, we mean it.

 For those of you who have never had to pay for such legal services before, you may be wondering what No Win, No Fee carpal tunnel syndrome claims are.
 This is essentially a payment structure that the solicitor works under.
 It means that if there is no compensation awarded to you, you do not need to pay legal fees.